Helping the Sandwich Generation Make Caregiving Manageable

 - Ask for assistance.

 This is frequently the most challenging thing for a family caregiver to do, however it is without question the most necessary.
 You simply cannot try to complete everything on your own, and that is fine!
 Reach out to local resources, including the Agency on Aging, a hospital social worker, a healthcare provider, or a religious organization.
-Also contact a local senior care company, like Home Care Solutions, to give yourself a break while making sure your loved one is well cared for.
+Also contact a local senior care company, like Home Care Solutions, to give yourself a break while making sure your loved one has qualified, compassionate in home care in Richland, WA and surrounding areas.

 Most importantly, know that you do not ever need to do it alone.
 Home Care Solutions’ 24-hour home care in Richland and the surrounding areas provides you with the opportunities you will need to relax, reducing the chances of sandwich generation caregiver burnout.
 Whether the need is for just a couple of hours each week, around-the-clock, live-in care, or just about anything in between, our professional care staff can help with a number of home care needs: personal care, meal planning/preparation, household chores, running errands, transportation, or just pleasant companionship and enjoyable conversations and pastimes.